jaybirdsport/java-conventions/README.md

 ### 2.4.1 Unit tests

 Test classes should match the name of the class the tests are targeting, followed by `Test`.
 For example, if we create a test class that contains tests for the `DatabaseHelper`, we should name it `DatabaseHelperTest`.

-Test methods are annotated with `@Test` and should generally start with the name of the method that is being tested, followed by a precondition and/or expected behaviour.

-* Template: `@Test void methodNamePreconditionExpectedBehaviour()`
-* Example: `@Test void signInWithEmptyEmailFails()`

 Sometimes a class may contain a large amount of methods, that at the same time require several tests for each method.
 In this case, it's recommendable to split up the test class into multiple ones.
 For example, if the `DataManager` contains a lot of methods we may want to divide it into `DataManagerSignInTest`, `DataManagerLoadUsersTest`, etc.

+Follow test method naming conventions and use an underscore to separate what is being tested from the specific case being tested.
+This style makes it easier to see exactly what cases are being tested.
+For example:

+testMethod_specificCase1 testMethod_specificCase2

+void testIsDistinguishable_protanopia() {
+    ColorMatcher colorMatcher = new ColorMatcher(PROTANOPIA)
+    assertFalse(colorMatcher.isDistinguishable(Color.RED, Color.BLACK))
+    assertTrue(colorMatcher.isDistinguishable(Color.X, Color.Y))
+}